Sp25-CS5004-Online-Lionelle/final-project-group-2/Document.md

-# Skillz Hunter App Desing
+# Skillz Hunter App Design

 The Diagram below outlines the general structure of the Skillz Hunter App.